drhelius/grpc-demo/README.md

 `$ curl http://account-grpc-demo.apps.mycluster.com/v1/account/01234`

-You can uninstall everything deployed by running:
+You can uninstall everything by running:

 `$ helm uninstall grpc-demo`

 ## 6 - OpenShift Templates

-OpenShift templates are not available in other Kubernetes distributions but they are very convenient for simple deployments if you are working with OpenShift.
+OpenShift Templates are a simple tool to deploy services and apply parameterized changes in your cluster.
+They are not available in other Kubernetes distributions but they are very convenient for simple scenarios if you are using OpenShift.

-These templates can be parameterized but the lack of dynamism (loops and conditionals) usually makes Helm a better option.
+Unfortunately, these templates lack the dynamism (loops and conditionals) often used to achieve complex deployments.
+This usually makes Helm a better option.
 Refer to the [official docs](https://docs.openshift.com/container-platform/4.5/openshift_images/using-templates.html) for additional information.

 ![Demo Templates](images/templates.png "Demo Templates")